Fanconi syndrome: Inherited

 Cystinosis is the most common cause of Fanconi syndrome in children.

 Other recognised causes are Wilson's disease (a genetically inherited condition of copper metabolism), Lowe syndrome, tyrosinemia (type I), galactosemia, glycogen storage diseases, and hereditary fructose intolerance.

 Two forms, Dent's disease and Lowe syndrome, are X linked.

 A recently described form of this disease is due to a mutation in the peroxisomal protein EHHADH.
 This mutation misdirects the EHHADH to the mitochondria.
 This interferes with respiratory complex I and with beta oxidation of fatty acids.
 The result is a decrease in the ability of the mitochondria to produce ATP.

 It was shown that a specific mutation (R76W) of HNF4A, a gene encoding a transcription factor, causes Fanconi syndrome in human.
 In the kidney, HNF4A is expressed in the proximal tubules specifically.
-Deletion of Hnf4a in the developing mouse kidney caused Fanconi syndrome phenotypes including polyruia, polydipsia, glycosuria, and phosphaturia.
+Deletion of Hnf4a in the developing mouse kidney caused Fanconi syndrome phenotypes including polyuria, polydipsia, glycosuria, and phosphaturia.
 The Hnf4a mutant kidney showed a defect in the formation of proximal tubules.